-Subsidiaries are those companies controlled by the Company.
-Control exists when the Company has the rights, or is exposed, to variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
+Subsidiaries are those companies controlled by the Group.
+Control exist when the Group has the rights, or exposed, to variable returns from its investment with the entity and has the ability to affect those returns through its power over the entity.